-• CULTURAL: The cultural context is an important part of sexual and reproductive justice.
-Indeed, achieving sexual and reproductive justice is heavily reliant on the abolition of discriminatory societal practices that restrict autonomy, agency, and physical rights.
-These norms, for example, are to blame for the stigma associated with contraception or abortion, as well as the level of social acceptability of violence (see WeWorld (2021), The culture of violence).
-These norms, which frequently stem from repeated activities based on cultural or religious beliefs, are filtered through legislation and political decisions before in favour of other concerns.
+However, the different features that constitute the framework of sexual and reproductive justice must be translated into acts and considered a crucial component of national health system interventions and international health policies.
+Indeed, the COVID-19 pandemic has once again exposed how sexual and reproductive health and rights are frequently overlooked in favour of other concerns.
 Similar issues reoccur in humanitarian crisis contexts, where inadequate health systems, a lack of skilled health workers, depleted medical supplies, and restrictive and authoritarian political environments hinder the effective delivery of maternal, sexual, reproductive, and child health services, as well as adolescents9.
 As a result, a framework for sexual and reproductive justice must be integrated into humanitarian operations and anchored in current humanitarian coordination and governance mechanisms.
 Intervening to guarantee the adoption of globally accepted norms, as well as encouraging health, cleanliness, and adequate educational nutrition initiatives, are critical actions to take in dealing with such difficulties.